MilanStaffehl/numdantic/README.md

 Here are some miscellaneous tips and tricks for using `numdantic`:

 - Can't figure out which dtypes are compatible with which other dtypes?
 You can run the helper script `scripts/compatible_dtypes.py` to get a handy table of dtype compatibility!
 You can even pipe the output into a valid `.rst` file.
 The table shows what array dtypes (rows) can be assigned to what target dtypes (columns), and it also includes useful information on your platform which can give an insight into the implementation of `numpy` dtypes on your machine.
+- To get the most accurate type checking possible, use the [`numpy` plug-in](https://pydoc.dev/numpy/latest/numpy.typing.mypy_plugin.html) for `mypy`.
+This plug-in will supply `mypy` with implementation details of the different dtypes on your machine and makes type checking of dtypes behave more predictably.

 ## Alternatives